ibexa/documentation-user/docs/getting_started/dashboard/work_with_dashboard.md

 ### Choose layout

-For new dashboard you can choose layout which defines the available zones.
+For a new dashboard you can choose layout which defines the available zones.
 Applying a layout divides the dashboard into the defined zones.
 The zones are placeholders for blocks.

 To do it, click the **Switch layout** icon on the left side of the upper toolbar, then choose one from available layouts, and click **Submit**.